-If on conducting the fact-finding exercise, there are no facts found which might tend to substantiate the complaint, or the complaint is deemed to be frivolous or vexatious, the Monitoring Officer will notify the complainant and the subject member that there is "no case to answer" and the matter will cease.
+If on conducting the fact-finding exercise, there are no facts found which substantiate the complaint, or the complaint is deemed to be frivolous or vexatious, the Monitoring Officer will, following consultation with the independent person, notify the complainant and the subject member that there is "no case to answer" and the matter will cease.
 There is no right of review of this decision unless new evidence is presented in support of the complaint.
-It will be at the discretion of the Monitoring Officer, in consultation with an Independent Person, to determine whether such new evidence merits further examination.
+It will be at the discretion of the Monitoring Officer, in consultation with an Independent Person, to determine whether the new evidence merits further examination.